melvinstubbe/gpmanager2003/README.md

 For example: You were game over and you want to continue with your team (could be realistic).
 You go to your main calculator screen (number 1 from the menu) and press any number following `-> B` (B=budget, the money you have.
 F.E. `10 -> B`) If you now start the game and load your previous game, you will have tha amount of money.
 The you can re-develop your team (even if you were game over).

 I'm not going to tell what letter is for what thing in the game, you'll find out as you try.

+In the TI-83 version there are no cheats, but you can always press [graph] to find sponsors (even if it's disabled).

 ### Known bugs